VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

 VictoriaLogs provides `/select/logsql/field_names?query=<query>&start=<start>&end=<end>` HTTP endpoint, which returns field names from results of the given `<query>` [LogsQL query](https://docs.victoriametrics.com/victorialogs/logsql/) on the given `[<start> ... <end>]` time range.
+The response also contains the number of log results per every field name.

 The `<start>` and `<end>` args can contain values in [any supported format](https://docs.victoriametrics.com/#timestamp-formats).
 If `<start>` is missing, then it equals to the minimum timestamp across logs stored in VictoriaLogs.